pokeball99/awesome-minecraft/README.md

 ##Resource Packs

 - [Lithos](http://www.minecraftforum.net/forums/mapping-and-modding/resource-packs/1244691-32x-lithos-default-style-detailed-1-8-1-9) - "Obviousness, Consistency, Beauty": very true.
 Lithos loads very quickly, is light on your system, and provides very consistent and recognizable textures. *1.9*

+##Tools
+- [MCEdit Unified](https://github.com/Khroki/MCEdit-Unified) - The actively developed and maintained fork of MCEdit 1.0, as the creator has moved on to MCEdit 2.0.
+Uses pygame. *MCPE 0.13.0, 1.9*
+- [Minecraft Chat](https://github.com/rom1504/MinecraftChat) - A cool online, web-based chat client for Minecraft that lets you connect to regular servers and chat like any other player, from your browser.